 As noted, the Compensation Committee has engaged the compensation consulting firm Compensia on numerous occasions since 2007, with the most recent being in October 2017 (for fiscal 2018 compensation) to advise the Compensation Committee regarding the role of market data in the compensation determination process, provide a review of emerging trends and best practices in executive compensation, assess the competitiveness of our current executive compensation, and provide considerations for the Compensation Committee.
 Compensia's May 2012, February 2013, October 2014, April 2016 (with respect to Mr. Malhotra), November 2016, and October 2017 executive compensation assessment reports, and the advice and guidance provided by Compensia, were sources of data for the Compensation Committee's analysis of our executive and non-executive compensation.
-The Compensia reports advised the Compensation Committee regarding the role of market data in the compensation determination process, provide a review of emerging trends and best practices in executive compensation, and provided considerations for the Compensation determination process, provided a review of emerging trends and best practices in executive compensation, assessed the compensation determination process, provided a review of emerging trends and best practices in executive compensation, assessed the compensation Committee.
-Compensation, and provided considerations for the Compensation Committee.
+The Compensia reports advised the Compensation Committee regarding the role of market data in the compensation determination process, provided a review of emerging trends and best practices in executive compensation, and provided considerations for the Compensation Committee's of our current executive compensation, and provided a review of emerging trends and best practices in executive compensation, and provided considerations for the Compensation Committee.
+Compensation determination process, provided a review of emerging trends and best practices in executive compensation, assessed the competitiveness of our current executive compensation, and provided considerations for the Compensation Committee.
 Compensia's analyses included base salary, annual incentive cash bonus, and equity awards for the surveyed group described below.
 Our management team uses the Compensia data as a tool in making recommendations to the Compensation Committee on compensation adjustments that are consistent with our compensation philosophy, objectives, and goals.